saltgen/Restaurant-Menu-App-CRUD/README.md

 # Restaurant Menu App - CRUD

--This is a Flask project that I have created with the help of Udacity course curriculum to learn and demonstrate CRUD functionality along with OAuth authentication and authorization
+* This is a Flask project that I have created with the help of Udacity course curriculum to learn and demonstrate CRUD functionality along with OAuth authentication and authorization

 ### Prerequisites

--Web Browser
+* Web Browser

--Network Connection/Internet
+* Network Connection/Internet

--Google+ Account
+* Google+ Account

--Full Stack Vagrant VM, from the Terminal, run: git clone https://github.com/udacity/OAuth2.0 oauth
+* Full Stack Vagrant VM, from the Terminal, run: git clone https://github.com/udacity/OAuth2.0 oauth

 ## Run the virtual machine